ApollosProject/apollos-apps/packages/apollos-ui-media-player/README.md

-# Apollos UI: Passes
+# Apollos UI: MediaPlayer

-Display and download Apollos passes in your app!
+Provides a media player to render Video and Audio content in the app.
+Both fullscreen and in a conveniant Mini Player.

 ## Installation:

-`@apollosproject/data-connector-passes` is required on your GraphQL instance.
-See that package for installation instructions.

 1. Install library and peer dependencies from `npm`:

 ```
-yarn add @apollosproject/apollos-ui-passes react-native-passkit-wallet rn-fetch-blob
+yarn add @apollosproject/apollos-ui-media-player react-native-video react-native-music-control react-native-video-controls react-native-airplay-btn
 ```

 2. Link native dependencies